 The legal contract has been drafted to achieve an acceptable risk transfer to the contractor AWM.
-There are no significant risks to the Council beyond delivering the guaranteed minimum tonnage of municipal waste to the contractor for the duration of the contract period.
-Should the Council during contract wish to break it, there will be breakage costs for the Council as is standard with any such contract.
+Apart from the foreign exchange risk noted above, there are no significant risks to the Council beyond delivering the guaranteed minimum tonnage of municipal waste to the contractor for the duration of the contract period.
+Should the Council during Contract wish to break it, there will be breakage costs for the Council as is standard with such contracts.